 Roasting on the Behmor 1600 Plus

 The home roasting community is familiar with – and enamored of – the Behmor roaster.
 Look around on home roasting forums and the blogs of hobbyist roasters and you’re liable to find a Behmor machine or two.
 For some, this machine is the start of an obsession.
-For others it’s simply a consistent source of freshly roasted coffee in what might otherwise be a coffee-desert.
+For others, it’s simply a consistent source of freshly roasted coffee in what might otherwise be a coffee desert.

 Regardless, the Behmor is certainly one of the most popular pieces of home roasting equipment.
-So after nearly a year of analysis on the Probatino, teaching courses on Loring and Diedrich roasters, and sticking to small scale professional roasters, we are ready to give a shout out to the home roasting community by including the stats from some Behmor roasts of Crown Jewel selections!
+So after nearly a year of analysis on the Probatino, teaching courses on Loring and Diedrich roasters, and sticking to small-scale professional roasters, we are ready to give a shout-out to the home roasting community by including the stats from some Behmor roasts of Crown Jewel selections!

+While Behmor now has a new 1600AB Plus model with double pane glass and a faster multi-speed motor, we’ve been using the 1600 Plus consistently for over two years with no problems whatsoever.
 In this article, we’ll explore setup and familiarization with the Behmor 1600 Plus.
 Look forward to seeing some Behmor stats on the roast analysis section of our Crown Jewel profiles in the very near future!

 Stepping up to the Behmor 1600 Plus, you’re confronted with a panel of buttons that can control various roast parameters including temperature, drum speed, and varied heat application throughout the roast cycle.
-Fear not, but certainly read the manual thoroughly before starting.
+Fear not, but read the manual thoroughly before starting.